AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/intacct-modules.md

 You can create a connection to your Intacct account directly from inside a Intacct module.

-1. In any Intacct module, click **Add**next to the Connection field.
+1. In any Intacct module, click **Add** next to the Connection field.
 1. Enter your Intacct credentials

    * Company ID
    * User ID
    * Password

-1. Click **Continue**to create the connection and go back to the module.
+1. Click **Continue** to create the connection and go back to the module.

 ## Intacct modules and their fields

 When you configure Intacct modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Intacct fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)